Parcel Tax Renewal 2026

 Mandatory Fiscal Accountability and Local Control

-If approved by voters, the proposed renewal measure would be subject to fiscal oversight:
+If approved by voters, Measure B will be subject to fiscal oversight:

 - All money would be controlled locally and could not be taken away by the State or federal governments